Accessibility Services at Southwest Virginia Community College

 In compliance with applicable law, Southwest generally allows service animals in its buildings, classrooms, meetings, dining areas, recreational facilities, activities, and events when the animal is accompanied by an individual with a disability who indicates the service animal is trained to provide and does provide, a specific service to them that is directly related to their disability.

-For more information, download the SWCC Service Animal Policy
+For more information, refer to the SWCC Service Animal Policy